-- Our WR4C Big Conversation Collaboration with children, young people and families, with the aim of informing and co-designing our transformation programme. - Collaboration with partners including schools to develop an evidence based locality offer that meets the needs of children in each locality and provides them and their families with the right help at the right time. - Internal redesign of Children's Services including the realignment of resources to localities, where it makes sense to do so and developing more targeted services to meet the needs of our most vulnerable children.
+- Our WR4C Big Conversation Collaboration with children, young people and families, with the aim of informing and co-designing our transformation programme. - Collaboration with partners including securing a place on the DfE Strengthening Families Protecting Children programme for the implementation of Family Safeguarding as part of our locality model - Internal redesign of Children's Services - Including the realignment of social workers to localities and - The development of a new Adolescent Service, named Turning Point by our young people.